-The Group and the Company assess at contract inception whether a contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+The Group assesses at contract inception whether a contract is, or contains, a lease.
+It is a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.